SB-koperkowypiesek/Bidirectional-DSHOT-and-RPM-Filter/README.md

 # Bidirectional-DSHOT-and-RPM-Filter

-Bidirectional DSHOT and RPM Filter implementation, for stm32F40X Probably you can easily adapt it to your MCU.
+Bidirectional DSHOT and RPM Filter implementation for stm32F40X MCU.
+Probably you can easily adapt it to your MCU's model.

+bDSHOT overview and implementation described on [my blog](https://symonb.github.io/docs/drone/ESC/ESC_prot_impl_2_2).

 ## BDSHOT